lee-gyu/lee-gyu/README.md

 ### Hi there 👋
-### I'm a software engineer who has been coding all-of-things!
+### A Korean Software Engineer

-Currently I'm a senior enginneer at an IT company.
+I'm a senior enginneer at an IT company.
 If you wanna know about my resume, please see [this 💬](https://gyucheol.github.io/portfolio)!
 *Note: It's written in korean.* 😿

 :hearts: Things
 - Reading books (especially, into humanities)
-- Patting my cat
 - Coding something interesting
-- Taking pictures of my cat
+- 📸 🐈‍⬛ 🫠

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=GyuCheol&theme=dark)](https://gyucheol.github.io/portfolio)